Tectonics, Earthquakes, Volcanoes

 All continents have a foundation or backbone of solid igneous rock to which other rock formations are attached.
 This nucleus/foundation/backbone of a continent is referred to as a craton.
 A craton is defined as a part of the Earth’s crust that has attained stability, and has been little deformed for a prolonged period.
 Where the craton is exposed at the surface it is often called a continental shield.
 The craton/continental shield is typically very hard rock, like granite or basalt.
 Because these shields appear to be very old rock, they are often heavily weathered and glaciated.
 The Canadian Shield is a fine example of a craton (see Figure 13.4, “Continental Shields,” p.
 387 / (12.4, p.
 349 (3CE)).

 Other parts of the crust appear to move within the crustal plates.
-The big plates discussed in the theory of plate tectonics (Chapter 12/11) appear to be less solid than originally thought.
+The big plates discussed in the theory of plate tectonics (Chapter 12) appear to be less solid than originally thought.
 Each big plate seems to be made up of many smaller pieces – including the craton, its platforms, plus many smaller pieces, called terranes.
-Generally, these pieces act together as one large unit (a big plate).
+Generally, these pieces act together, functionally, as one large unit (a big plate).

 However movement can occur between the various pieces of a plate (terranes) as well.
-North America, for instance, consists of a craton (the Canadian Shield), a platform (the Great Plains/Prairies) and many terranes (particularly along the western edge).
+North America, for instance, consists of a craton (the Canadian Shield), a platform (the Great Plains/Prairies) and many terranes (particularly along the western edge – the various mountain ranges that make up British Columbia).
 These terranes are distinct geologic regions (different in terms of mineral structures from the craton or the platform) – attached to the west coast.

 The Rocky Mountains, mostly limestone (which is not found either in the Canadian Shield or on the Prairies), are an example of a terrane, attached to the Great Plains platform and the Canadian Shield craton.
 See Figure 13.6 /12.6, “North American Terranes,” p.
 389 (4CE), p.
 351 (3CE).
 Thus North America is a very complex geologic unit, composed of: